 Search and Copy Information

-In person: Come to the Clerk of Courts Office and provide the receptionist with the case number of the file you are requesting.
-If you do not know your case number, there is a public access computer in our lobby for you to look it up.
-We must charge a $5 research fee if we look up the case number.
-If the case has been scanned the file can be viewed on the public access copier and documents purchased from the computer.
+In person: Come to the Clerk of Courts Office and utilize the Public Access computer in the lobby to locate the case file you are requesting.
+If you are unable to locate your case number or wish to have Clerk of Court staff locate this for you there a $5 statutory research fee must be paid.
+If the case has been scanned, the file can be viewed on the public access terminal and documents purchased from the computer.
 The cost of printed documents is $1.25/page.
-If the record is NOT scanned we will pull the file and you will be able to view the file in our office.
-If you require copies, a clerk will make the copies for the amount provided by statute, $1.25/page.
-We can certify copies for $5/case number.
+If the record is NOT scanned you would request the file from our counter staff and we will pull the file for your viewing.
+If you require copies, a clerk will make the copies for you at the statutory rate of $1.25/page.
+We can certify copies for an additional $5/case number.

 By fax or mail: You may call our office and provide the case number and information you will need.
 If you do not provide your case number we must charge a $5 research fee.
 We can pull the file and tell you how many pages.
 We must charge $1.25/page and if you need certified copies there is a $5/case number fee.
 We can then fax to a number provided (Please note: certified copies can not be faxed) or send to you in the required self addressed stamped envelope.
 We require pre-payment, prior to sending any information.
 If you have any questions please call the Clerk of Courts office at 715-839-4816 option #6.